 This is not a brand-new idea.
 In an October 6, 2011 article of Laser Focus World, it was reported that “UC Davis researchers prove that iPhone plus ball lens equals useful microscope”.
 Their work stimulated a lot of people to turn their smartphones into microscopes and explore the fascinating micro world.
 Not only the amateurs are amazed by the simplicity of the iPhone microscope, many serious scientists are also working on to make this tool more practical and user-friendly, so people can use it to solve real-world problems.
 Pacific Northwest National Laboratory posted on their website an article “PNNL Smartphone Microscope” to introduce their work, and even provided DIY instructions and 3D-printer files for needed accessories.

 In this article, we will first give detailed instructions on the simple process of building an iPhone microscope with a ball lens, and then show some pictures we took with our own iPhone.
 We encourage everybody with curious mind to try this project.
 It is simple.
 However, the window it opens is astonishing.
-The ball lens used in this project can be ordered from our eBay store with only a few dollars.
+The ball lens used in this project can be ordered with only a few dollars.
 Different size ball lens will give different magnification.

 Materials: smartphone, 1mm diameter ball lens, ~1mm thick cardboard, microscope cover glass, thin double-sided tape, flashlight